KareemAdel10/Rebrickable-Data-Pipeline/README.md

 3. **Secure Access Control**:
     - The project employs separate Microsoft Entra ID **groups** and service principals to enforce strict access control, ensuring that only designated managed identities can interact with specific resources.
-        - **adlsg2deployment** and **RBAC** for the deployment and the development environment. both are used to give **storage blob data contributor** role on the ADLSg2 accounts to each corresponding ADF instance.
+        - **adlsg2deployment** and **RBAC** for the deployment and the development environment.
+Both are used to give a **storage blob data contributor** role on the ADLSg2 accounts to each corresponding ADF instance.
             ![adlsg2deployment](https://github.com/KareemAdel10/Rebrickable-Data-Pipeline/blob/main/Images/adlsg2deployment.png)
             ![RBAC](https://github.com/KareemAdel10/Rebrickable-Data-Pipeline/blob/main/Images/RBAC.png)
         - **DEV+PROD** a group that gives access for both adf instances to a single key vault that has the secrets on which the pipeline depend.